SchmidtDSE/afscgap/inst/paper.md

 This project aims to improve accessibility of GAP catch data, democratizing developer access and offering inclusive approachable tools to kickstart analysis.

 ## Lazy querying facade
-Starting with the `afscgap` library, lazy "generator iterables" increase accessibility by encapsulating logic for memory-efficient pagination and "data munging" behind a familiar interface [@lazy].
-Furthermore, to support zero catch data, decorators adapt diverse structures to common interfaces, freeing client code from understanding the full complexities of `afscgap`'s type system [@decorators].
+The `afscgap` library manages significant data structure complexity to offer a simple familiar interface to Python developers.
+First, lazy "generator iterables" increase accessibility by encapsulating logic for memory-efficient pagination and "data munging" behind Python-standard iterators [@lazy].
+Furthermore, to support zero catch data, decorators adapt diverse structures to common interfaces, offering polymorphism [@decorators].
+Finally, offering a single object entry-point into the library, a "facade" approach allows the user to interact with these systems without requiring deep understanding of the library's types, a goal furthered by compilation of "standard" Python types to Oracle REST Data Service queries [@facade].

 ![Diagram of simplified afscgap operation [@diagrams].\label{fig:library}](library.png)

-Finally, offering a single object entry-point into the library, this "facade" approach allows the user to interact with these systems without requiring client code to reflect deep understanding of the library's mechanics, a goal furthered by compilation of "standard" Python types to Oracle REST Data Service queries [@facade].

 ## Zero catch inference
 "Negative" or "zero catch" inference enables scientists to conduct a broader range of analysis.
 To achieve this, the package uses the following algorithm: